User | Login

 Best moisture-absorbing boot dryers

-In the old days, I used to stuff old newspapers inside my boots and shoes when they were wet.
-The paper slowly absorbed the water from the boot.
-After a few changes of paper and a long wait, the boot was dry.
+In the old days, I used to stuff old newspapers into my boots and shoes when they were wet.
+The paper slowly absorbed the water from the boots.
+After a few changes of paper and a long wait, the boots were dry.

 Things have moved on a little now with moisture-absorbing boot dryers.
 These dryers are eco-friendly and energy-efficient, using desiccants like silica gel or activated charcoal to absorb moisture without electricity.
-I find them ideal for delicate footwear like leather boots, where they avoid heat damage.
+I find them ideal for delicate footwear like leather boots, as they help prevent heat damage.
 Though slower than electric models, they are silent, portable, and perfect for use in power-free areas.

 Boot Bananas Active Mineral Moisture Absorbers

-Boot Bananas Active Mineral Moisture Absorbers are eco-friendly, reusable inserts designed to dry and deodorise footwear without needing electricity or heat.
-Filled with highly absorbent silica minerals, they effectively extract moisture from boots and shoes, making them suitable for various types of footwear, including leather boots.
+Boot Bananas Active Mineral Moisture Absorbers are eco-friendly, reusable inserts designed to dry and deodorise footwear without electricity or heat.
+Filled with highly absorbent silica minerals, they effectively extract moisture from boots and shoes, making them suitable for a wide range of footwear, including leather boots.
 They also prevent potential heat damage and cracking associated with traditional drying methods.

 Boot Bananas Active Mineral Moisture Absorbers